projectatomic/atomic-site/source/docs/fedora_atomic_bare_metal_installation.md

 ## Getting the Installation Image and Creating Media

 Download the [**boot.iso**](http://download.fedoraproject.org/pub/fedora/linux/releases/24/Cloud_Atomic/x86_64/iso/Fedora-Cloud_Atomic-x86_64-24.iso) file and use it to create installation media.
 For example, if you run the GNOME desktop, you can use the *Write to disk* capability of the Nautilus file browser to create an installation DVD.
 Alternatively, you can write the installation ISO image to a USB device with the `dd` command.
-For example, if you had a USB thumbdrive mounted as /dev/sdb, you might use this command:
+For example, if you had a USB thumbdrive mounted as /dev/sdb, you might use this command (be careful to get the drive location right):

 ```
 dd if=Fedora-Atomic-dvd-x86_64-24-20160712.0.iso of=/dev/sdb